ODonoghueLab/versus/client/readme.md

 ## User system

 The user system is a basic email/password authentication system.
 Passwords are hashed.
+The web-client provides a register, login, and edit-user page.

-On registration, the email/passwords are sent to the server, and the user login.
+n registration, the email/passwords are sent to the server, and the user login.

 Currently, the web-client works on a persistent login session, once logged-in,  user email and hashed password are stored in local-storage.
 On startup, the web-client looks for existing credentials, and validates it with the server.

-To control access to pages, the authentication methods are defined for the page routes in `src/router.js`.
-Routes can bypass the user authentication.
+To control access to pages on initialisation, in `src/App.vue`, the initial route is scanned to redirect to login.

-The web-app provides a basic user edit page.

 The JSON-api calls will be authenticated depending on the name of the calling function.
 Calling api functions that start with `public*` can be called without authentication - these can be used for publicly accessible pages.